Duffy (singer): 2003–2006: Musical beginnings

 After finishing her GCSEs in Pembrokeshire, Duffy returned to Nefyn, to live with her father, when she was fifteen, and started singing in various local bands.
 Duffy then spent six weeks in Switzerland (before she started college), collaborating with the writer-producer Soren Mounir, under the name Soulego.
 She was advised by a lecturer at Chester University to "Go on the dole, love, and become a singer".
-She also built up a following at Alexander's, a local jazz and blues club in Chester, where she performed with guitarist David Burton from the band The Invisible Wires, and met songwriter Lucia Cordaro, going on to perform and record one of her songs (I Melt).
+She also built up a following at Alexander's, a local jazz and blues club in Chester, where she performed with guitarist David Burton from the band The Invisible Wires, and met songwriter Lucia Cordaro, going on to perform and record one of her songs ("I Melt").
 Duffy returned to Wales in 2003 and was invited to appear on Wawffactor, a Welsh television talent show.
 She was expected to win but came second to winner Lisa Pedrick.

 In 2004, following success on Wawffactor, Duffy recorded a three-song Welsh extended play, titled Aimée Duffy, while working part-time in two jobs as waitress and in a fishmongers.
-It later achieved Welsh chart success in 2008, charting at number one on the "Siart C2" music chart.
+It achieved Welsh chart success in 2008, charting at number one on the "Siart C2" music chart.
 Duffy, now in high demand, appeared on Mint Royale's See You in the Morning as a back-up singer.
 Duffy was introduced to Jeanette Lee of Rough Trade Records in August 2004, after singing Richard Parfitt's "Oh Boy".
 Lee moved Duffy to Crouch End in London, orchestrating a meeting between Duffy and Suede's ex-guitar player Bernard Butler.
 Lee, with Rough Trade, would eventually manage Duffy.
 After Butler had given Duffy a soul music "education" by downloading tracks on to her iPod that she could listen to while around London or travelling back to Wales, the pair co-wrote with her and helped create a new retro sound.
 The music included tracks by Al Green, Bettye Swann, Ann Peebles, Doris Duke, Scott Walker, Phil Spector and Burt Bacharach.
 Duffy described Bettye Swann as one of her biggest inspirations, particularly her song "Cover Me".